nyjc-computing/j1-summary-project/README.md

 ## Members

-- Member 1
+- Shane
-- Member 2
+- Jayven
-- Member 3
+- Llyton
-- Member 4
+- Xintong

 <Description of your project>